guillermocontp/Snowflake-project/Documentation/Doc.md

 While this project is a demonstration, several aspects can be considered for performance in a production scenario:

-* **Warehouse Sizing:** Using appropriately sized virtual warehouses for different workloads (loading, transformation, querying).
+* **Warehouse Sizing:** Creating a dedicated virtual warehouse tailored to handle all workloads, including loading, transformation, and querying.
 * **Query Optimization:** Writing efficient SQL, leveraging Snowflake's query optimizer.
 For complex transformations, breaking them into smaller, manageable steps (CTEs or intermediate tables).
 * **Clustering Keys:** For large tables in the `DELIVERY` or `REFINEMENT` layers, defining clustering keys on frequently filtered or joined columns can improve query performance.
 * **Materialization Strategy (dbt):** Choosing appropriate materializations (table, view, incremental) for dbt models based on size, query frequency, and refresh requirements.